 Please bring your own cooler.
 We can’t let guests use our guest refrigerator based on the order of the Board of Health.

-Please call us about 10 minutes before your arrival.
+Please call or text us about 30 minutes before your arrival.
 This is because the Board of Health require us to avoid different guests checking in at the same time.

 For people who booked directly with us, we will process the payment by the credit card we have on file after you check in.
 Let us know if you need a copy of the receipt.

 Because of the pandemic, during the season of 2020, we are unable to provide any parking passes as we usually do.
-There will be plenty of parking spaces in Provincetown, as all public events in 2020 are cancelled.
-Parking fee varies from $15 (if you are lucky) to $35 per 24 hours.
+There will be plenty of parking spaces at the Pilgrim Monument Parking Lot.
+They usually charge $20 per day.

 You must be able to do self check-in if you plan to check in after 9pm.
 We will send you all the information about it.